ayush-3393/HelpWithMyTasksApp/ReadMe.md

 6. Add payment gateway.
 7. Add UI.
 8. Add feature of getting all the tasks in the nearby location of the Helper.
+9. Add feature of rating the help seeker and helper.

 ### Note:
 * The application is configured to run on port 8090.